-A chinchilla’s fur is too dense, which is the primary cause for overheating.
-Keep an eye on your chinchilla and always be aware of this potential.
+A chinchilla’s fur is too dense, which is the primary cause of overheating.
+Keep an eye on your chinchilla and always be aware of this potential problem.

-A sure-fire way to know if something could be wrong is to check your chinchillas’ ear.
+A sure-fire way to know if something could be wrong is to check your chinchilla’s ears.

 Lighting is also essential for your chinchilla and an area of cage placement that’s often overlooked.
 Chinchillas are like humans with how they see in the dark.

-However, I prefer to keep at least one small night light on for my chinchilla when I’m done for the day interacting with her.
+For that reason, I prefer to keep at least one small night light on for my chinchilla when I’m done interacting with her for the day.
 I don’t want her in a room where she can’t see as she jumps and climbs around throughout her cage.

 Not to mention the fact that I enjoy leaving her chew sticks and other items to play with, so I want her to be able to see adequately.
-However, I don’t want to disrupt her sleep.
+However, I don’t want to disrupt her sleep either.

-Keep in mind that chinchillas are most active when it’s likely dark, so it’s tough to know the perfect blend.
+Keep in mind that chinchillas are most active when it’s dark, so it’s tough to know the perfect blend.
+My solution is to keep the lights on during the day, because she is in my home office in my basement.

-I keep the lights on during the day because she is in my home office in my basement and when we are done with each other for the day, I leave one-night light on her for her to be able to see while I’m sleeping.
+I also leave one night-light on her for her to be able to see while I’m sleeping.
 It’s that easy.